klayu/hb_dialpine/content/english/pages/thankyou.md

 # Thank You

-We have added you to the waitlist.
+We have received your email.

 Expect to hear from us shortly.